STEP-dev/Dogee/Readme.md

 	bool Join(int timeout=-1);
 };
 ```
-Dogee allows users to specify the number of working threads to be created in each slave.
-This is achieved by using the DThread class, a shared class in Dogee.
+STEP allows users to specify the number of working threads to be created in each slave.
+This is achieved by using the DThread class, a shared class in STEP.
 To create a working thread on a slave node and specify the entry function of it, users need to create a DThread object using NewObj API.
 An instance of DThread represents a working thread on a slave node.

 The constructor of DThread takes three arguments: